lppedd/idea-conventional-commit-angular2/README.md

 This plugin extends the functionality of [Conventional Commit][2] in Angular (2+) contexts.

-Angular [commit message guidelines][3] are followed to provide additional commit _types_, and projects are searched for `NgModule`s classes to provide additional commit `scopes`.
+Angular [commit message guidelines][3] are followed to provide additional commit _types_, and projects are searched for `NgModule` annotated classes to provide additional commit `scopes`.

 ## Author